Margaret J. Winkler: Career

-In 1924, she married Charles B. Mintz, a film distributor who had been working for her since 1922.
-Soon after she had her first child and retired from the business, turning her company over to her husband who renamed it Winkler Productions in 1926.
-The couple had two children, Katherine and William.
+In November 1923, Winkler married Charles Mintz, a film distributor who had been working for her since 1922.
+By the time of their marriage, both Mintz and Margaret Winkler's brother George Winkler were company directors at M.J.
+Winkler Productions.
+Soon after she had her first child and retired from the business, Margaret Winkler retired from the film business and fully turned her company over to Mintz.
+Mintz renamed it Winkler Pictures in 1925, as the name had been used for branding purposes since early 1924.